How to get to Playa de Los Muertos Sayulita – The Complete Guide

 Getting to Playa de Los Muertos in Sayulita is very easy. you have actually two roads that that you there.

 The easiest one is from the beach.
-Not actually from the beach but there is a road that runs along the Sayulita beach on the left side (going south).
+Not actually from the beach, but a road runs along the Sayulita beach on the left side (going south).

 Well, not in the cemetery, but right around the corner from it.